-The Indianapolis Motor Speedway will host the Intercontinental GT Challenge Powered by Pirelli sports car championship together with its North American series, GT World Challenge America.
-The Indianapolis 8 Hour will combine the two series for the first time in an epic endurance classic on the 14-turn, 2.439-mile road course at the Racing Capital of the World.
-The best International GT teams will battle GT World Challenge America teams to enhance the exciting #IntGTC schedule organized by SRO Motorsports Group.
-The track will host also the IndyCar Series, Pirelli GT4 America Sprint and SprintX, TC America and Skip Barber Formula Series, for a true festival of speed.
+The Indianapolis Motor Speedway will host the Intercontinental GT Challenge championship, together with the North American series: GT World Challenge America.
+The Indianapolis 8 Hour puts these the two series together in an epic endurance classic on the 14-turn track.
+Not only that, but this weekend will also host GT4 America Sprint and SprintX as well as the TC America and Skip Barber Formula Series, for a true festival of speed.

 The Indianapolis event forms the second round of the Intercontinental GT Challenge: a competition which started with the 24 Hours of Spa at the end of July.
 The Intercontinental GT series takes in just three rounds this year: after Indy it heads to South Africa for the Kyalami 9 Hour on December 2-4.